benkern-art/Rural-EV-Charging-Texas/README.md

   The U.S has never been more serious about transitioning to EV on the roadway.
 Biden's ambitious Infrastructure bill allocates about $7.5 billion nationwide in funding to expand charging station network.
 At present, California captures 42% of the nationwide EV market with a  total of 425,300 light-duty EV registered 2020 alone according to DMV data.
 Texas, a state with a large car-centric economy and population, is 3rd in EV adoption nationwide, registering a mere 52,190 EVs in comparison.
 Yet despite these low numbers, the EV market in Texas is growing fast and will require additional funding to meet future charging needs.

-  In Texas,  reaching 50% of on-road EV will mean mean building a network of fast-charging stations to meet growing demand.
+  In Texas,  reaching 50% of on-road EV would mean building a network of fast-charging stations to meet growing demand.
 Figuring out the right amount of charging infrastructure to meet EV demand, especially in rural areas where market penetration isn't high, is a top priority for policy makers in Texas seeking to expand EV.
 Experts reason that faster-charging stations placed in strategic areas across the state would have the effect of inducing more EV demand.
 However, one of the biggest perceived challenges for consumers considering an EV is "Range Anxiety", a term relating to the fear of being stranded with nowhere to charge while embarking on longer commutes.
-Building an expansive network of charging stations, particularly in rural counties would ease range anxiety and help get millions more EV on the road.
+Building an expansive network of charging stations, particularly in rural counties,  would ease range anxiety and help get millions more EV on the road.
 A 2018 report from an environmental research nonprofit, Environment Texas,  estimates that the State needs more than 14,000 charging stations to support the number of EV estimated to be on the road by 2030.
 Although most of the new charging infrastructure will be concentrated in major cities and suburban areas where EV ownership is higher, charging stations in rural areas are important in enabling long distance travel.

  <h2 align="center"> Why Rural Charging is Important </h2>